 While they survived the war, more than seventy-five members from the Mordechai family were murdered in Auschwitz.

-Melpomeni, the only surviving member of her family, is 92 years old and lives in Thessaloniki.
+Melpomeni, the last surviving member of her family, passed away in September 2022 at the age of 95 in Thessaloniki.